tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To establish a secure BLE connection Tedee device require current time for proper work.
-When the Tedee device is not having a current time set, the mobile should it to the Tedee device.
+When the Tedee device is not having a current time set, the mobile device is responsible for providing it.

-To get current time from Tedee API is returned`Get signed time <../endpoints/datetime/get-signed-time.html>`_ endpoint.
+To get current time from Tedee API is returned `Get signed time <../endpoints/datetime/get-signed-time.html>`_ endpoint.

 .. code-block:: sh